 - up to 15 percent in large companies with 2,500 or more employees,

-- up to 100 percent in small and medium-sized companies (up to 249 employees) for older employees (from age 45) or employees with a severe disability.
+- up to 100 percent in small and medium-sized enterprises (up to 249 employees) for older employees (from age 45) or employees with a severe disability.

-- Assumption of the full cost of training courses and up to 100 percent wage subsidies for low-skilled persons participating in training courses with the aim of obtaining a vocational qualification.
+- Assumption of the full cost of training courses and a wage subsidy of up to 100 percent for low-skilled persons participating in training courses with the aim of obtaining a vocational qualification.